dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 2. The Adaptive Critic Element (_ACE_)

+The Fig. 4 shows an _ASE_ coupled with an _ACE_ for the cartpole task.

 <img src="images/ASE_and_ACE_elements.png" width="900">\
 Figure 4: The _ASE_ controller and the _ACE_ element for the cart-pole system.